eth-sri/llm-quantization-attack/README.md

 ### GGUF Quantization Emulator

 Instead of the exact intervals which is hard to derive for GGUF, we use the range between original weights and dequantized weights.
-To this end, we first emulate the quantization in GGUF, [which is originally in C++](https://TODO), and then obtain the interval:
+To this end, we first emulate the quantization in GGUF (, [which is originally in C](https://github.com/ggml-org/llama.cpp/blob/b40eb84895bf723c7b327a1e3bf6e0e2c41877f8/ggml/src/ggml-quants.c)), and then obtain the interval:

 ```python
 from q_attack.repair.gguf.emulator import Q245KEmulator, Q3KEmulator, Q6KEmulator